 Growing Adoption of the Metric System

 While the imperial system remains in use in the United States, there is a growing trend towards the adoption of the metric system worldwide.
-Many industries, including science, technology, and manufacturing, have already transitioned to using metric units to streamline processes and facilitate global collaboration.
+That said, many industries, including science, technology, and manufacturing, have already transitioned to using metric units to streamline processes and make easier global collaboration.
 This shift is also evident in education, where metric units are increasingly emphasized to prepare students for a globalized world.

 Digital Conversion Tools